-Trap marker are high-quality identification tags made of ASA plastic with subsea specifications, designed for long life in demanding marine environments.
+Trap markers or trap signs are high-quality identification signs made of ASA plastic with subsea specifications, designed for long life in demanding marine environments.

-Each trap marker withstands saltwater, UV radiation, and chemicals, ensuring clear readability and visibility year after year – even when permanently submerged in the sea.
+Each trap marker withstands saltwater, UV radiation, and chemicals, ensuring clear readability and visibility year after year – even with permanent submersion in the sea.

 Perfect for lobster, crab, and fish traps, as well as buoys, ropes, and other marine equipment.